-Q. What is gluten?
+What is gluten?

-Avoiding gluten completely can be harder than it sounds because it is used in many products you might not expect, like soy sauce and medicines.
-The only way to know if foods are gluten free is to read the label.
-Please note that gluten is not likely to be listed on the ingredients list, so look for gluten containing foods like wheat or rye.
-You may also look for foods with “gluten free” on the product label.
-The term “gluten-free” is regulated by the FDA, so the product must comply with their guidelines to have this label.
+Avoiding gluten completely can be harder than it sounds because it is used in many products you might not expect.
+The only way to know if foods are gluten-free is to read the label.
+Please note that "gluten" is not likely to be listed on the ingredients list, so look for gluten containing foods like wheat or rye.
+"It is important to remember that 'wheat-free' is not synonymous with 'gluten-free' products," Ashley warns.
+Look for foods with the certified gluten-free symbol to easily determine if the product is safe to eat.
+The term gluten-free is regulated by the FDA, so the product must comply with their guidelines to have this label.

-Q. Who should consider a gluten-free diet?
+Who should consider a gluten-free diet?

-A. Celiac disease is on the rise in the United States.
+Celiac disease is on the rise in the United States.
 According to the Mayo Clinic, since 1950 the incidence of this disease has increased fourfold.
-Gluten-free diets have become a topic a conversation primarily due to the rising awareness of Celiac disease and gluten's effect on the intestinal system, but also because of our country's fondness for fad diets.
+Gluten-free diets have become a topic of conversation primarily due to the rising awareness of celiac disease and gluten's effect on the intestinal system, but also because of our country's fondness for fad diets.